taifu9920/WebConsoleForMinecraftServers/README.md

 All the remaining setting and configure information is inside the `config.py`, You can change your port, binding IP from Internet or Localhost, secret code for login, or logs detail inside.

+# Incomplete:
+# * 200ms buffer load for logs.
+# * A better HTML interface with designs
+# * Page for changing config file
+# * Page for viewing past logs
+# * View all plugins
+# * Plugin Installion on HTML interface
+# * More information like RAM, server runtime, etc.